-- Customer: Services should be designed to meet the needs and expectations of consumers.
+- Customer: Services should be designed to meet the needs and expectations of members.
 An important measure of quality is the extent to which customer needs and expectations are met. - Access: Provide affordability of the services provided to the customer.
-To ensure availability and accessibility of the services. - Workforce: Provide staff development activities while empowering staff in the competitive and market-driven workforce. - Finance: Ensure the Administrative Cost as a portion of the Total Cost is low and reasonable. - Quality: Deliver a robust decision support system as DWMHA will be recognized as the Behavioral Health Subject Matter expert through the use of standardized treatment protocols and guidelines.
+To ensure availability and accessibility of the services. - Workforce: Provide staff development activities while empowering staff in the competitive and market-driven workforce. - Finance: Ensure the Administrative Cost as a portion of the Total Cost is low and reasonable. - Quality: Deliver a robust decision support system as DWMHA will be recognized as the Behavioral Health Subject Matter expert through the use of standardized treatment protocols and guidelines. - Advocacy: Establish leadership in shaping public policy for Behavioral Health in Michigan that fosters regional cooperation and informs and engages local and state resources as well as stakeholders.